ssm/ansible-role-icinga2/README.md

 ### Inventory variables

-- icinga2_role: The role of this host. "master" or "satellite"
+- icinga2\_role: The role of this host. "standalone", "master" or "satellite".
+Default is "standalone".

+  If the role is "standalone", no cluster PKI actions will be performed.

+  If the role is "master", a cluster PKI CA will be initialized.

+  If the role is "satellite", a PKI CSR will be generated on this host, and submitted to the host indicated by the "icinga2\_parent\_host" variable.

+  The "satellite" role requires another host in the same play having the "master" role already configured, as well as properly configured icinga2\_parent\_host and icinga2\_parent\_zone variables.

-- icinga2_zone: The zone name for this host
+- icinga2\_zone: The zone name for this host.
+Default is the value of inventory\_hostname

-- icinga2_parent_host: The parent host for CSR autosigning
+- icinga2\_parent\_host: The parent host for CSR signing.

-- icinga2_parent_zone: The parent zone (for --parent_host, or for --endpoint?)
+- icinga2\_parent\_zone: The parent zone (for --parent\_host, or for
+  --endpoint?)

-- icinga2_endpoint: A list of parent endpoints to connect to for configuration and checks (string, array)
+- icinga2\_endpoint: A list of parent endpoints to connect to for configuration and checks (string, array)

 ## Example Playbook